EthGlobalTaipei/VaultAI/README.md

 # Project Overview
 ![alt text](image.png)

-The [chatDeFi.app](http://chatdefi.app) AI agent democratizes DeFi by enabling anyone to create and execute DeFi investment strategies by simply typing in their desired DeFi investment strategy into a user-friendly chatbot interface.
+The [chatDeFi.app](http://chatdefi.app) AI agent democratizes DeFi by enabling anyone to create, execute and manage DeFi investment strategies by simply typing in their desired DeFi investment strategy into a user-friendly chatbot interface.
 Our AI agent then executes these strategies automatically.

 For example, you could instruct our AI agent to: